ailynux/ReactMastery/README.md

 # ReactMastery (work in progress -updating)

 Welcome to **ReactMastery** – a curated learning repository designed to take you from the fundamentals of React to advanced techniques and real-world applications.
-Dive in to master React concepts through progressive modules, hands-on exercises, and practical projects. 🚀
+Dive in to master React concepts through progressive modules, hands-on exercises, and practical projects. 🚀 - continuing work

 ## Table of Contents